plenus-cloud/plenuslb/README.md

 ## Prerequisites

 For the bare metal scenario it will be necessary to reserve a pool of ips for each cluster/PlenusLB, these ips will be put into a PersistentIPPool.

+### Hetzner

+To use PlenusLB with the Hetzner cloud provider you will need to have a project active on the cloud, create an API key in the "API TOKENS" sections of the interface and specify this token in the ip pools.
+The kubernetes cluster where PlenusLB is operating needs to be in the same Hetzner cloud project.

+### Dedicated bridge interface

 All cluster nodes need to have an interface which can be used to assign ip addresses to.
 Since on that interface PlenusLB will remove all ip addresses during operator startup on each node, **do not use** any interface where normal ips have been assigned to the node.